The South Carolina Homestead Exemption

 Federal Nonbankruptcy Exemptions

-What Type of Property Does the South Carolina Homestead Exemption Protect?
+What Property Can You Protect With the South Carolina Homestead Exemption?

 In South Carolina, the homestead exemption applies to real and personal property that you or your dependents use as a residence, including your home, condominium, co-op, or mobile home.
 You can also use the South Carolina homestead exemption to protect a burial plot purchased for yourself or your dependents.

 You can file for bankruptcy in South Carolina after living there for over 180 days.
-However, you must live in South Carolina much longer before using South Carolina exemptions (if that's the set you choose to use), at least 730 days before filing, to be exact.
+However, you must live in South Carolina for at least 730 days before filing to use the current state's exemptions.
 Otherwise, you'd use the previous state's exemptions.

 Need More Bankruptcy Help?